What are the outcomes of this program?

 What does mentor time look like?

-Mentor time is scheduled 4 hours per week and is reserved on the schedule.
+Mentor time is scheduled 5 hours weekly and is reserved on the schedule.
 Your mentor will work with you as you treat patients to ensure proper clinical reasoning, skill acquisition, constructive feedback, and psychomotor development.
 There are four different mentors throughout the year so you are able to have four different experiences with clinicians of various backgrounds to aid in self-development.

 What is the typical caseload for a resident?